cosmos/cosmos-sdk/docs/core/store.md

 ## MultiStore

-This is the new interface (or, set of interfaces) for the main client store, replacing the role of `store/types.MultiStore` (v1).
+`BaseApp` and derived types now use this as the interface for the main client store, replacing the role of `store/types.MultiStore` (v1).
 There are a few significant differences in behavior compared with v1:
   * Commits are atomic and are performed on the entire store state; individual substores cannot be committed separately and cannot have different version numbers.
   * The store's current version and version history track that of the backing `db.DBConnection`.
 Past versions are accessible read-only.
   * The set of valid substores is defined at initialization and cannot be updated dynamically in an existing store instance.